vish-opatha/News-media-aggregator/README.md

 ![The animation shows the functionality of using the search forms to dynamically get results from Reddit and The Guardian](./Assets/IMG/Animation.gif)

+## Meet the Developers
+There are four contributors to this project.
+Please find their github profiles below.
+* Vish Opatha
+* Riley Lum
+* Anthony Deamer
+* Akash Kotadiya

 ## Credits

 To get the search results we use the Reddit API which can be found here: https://www.reddit.com/dev/api/ and the Guardian API which can be found here: https://open-platform.theguardian.com/